JetBrains/kotlin-native/README.md

 or where a developer is willing to produce a reasonably-sized self-contained program without the need to ship an additional execution runtime.

+Prerequesties:

+Linux:
+	install JDK for your distribution, instead of JRE.
+The build requires ```tools.jar```, which is not included in JRE.

 To compile from sources use following steps.

 First download dependencies: